fbpx

 Omaha Annual Events

 Every year Omaha hosts hundreds of memorable annual events!
-During the College World Series, you could stop by the Aksarben Farmers Market, PolishFest, the Omaha Freedom Festival, or Shakespeare on the Green
+During the College World Series, you could stop by the Aksarben Farmers Market, PolishFest, or the Omaha Freedom Festival.

-These events only happen during this summer season.
+These opportunities only happen during Omaha’s summer season.
 So, make the most of your Omaha vacation by visiting another one of our famous events (just like the College World Series).
-We can’t wait to show you the whole city and all Omaha has to offer.
+We can’t wait to show you the whole city and all Omaha has to offer!

 The College World Series is not the only thing to do in Omaha in June.
 Our city is full of exciting attractions, fun activities, unbeatable restaurants, and eclectic bars.
 Plan your stay using this list and take in all of what the Omaha Metro Area has to offer.
 We’re ready for you, baseball fans!